qasim9872/aFilmyBot/Readme.md

  For the third api key, you need to create an account on https://www.themoviedb.org and get you api key.

- Lastly, in order to use the voice message function, you need the application_default_credentials.json file from google.
+ Lastly, in order to use the voice message function, you need the application_default_credentials.json file from google and set the path to it as an environment variable.
 More information is present here: https://developers.google.com/identity/protocols/application-default-credentials
  The easiest would be to download google gcloud sdk and use it to set the application default credentials.

 This project contains parts from some other github projects: